nushkakush/experiencetrack-dash/mail-functionality-report.md

 ## Executive Summary

-This report provides a comprehensive audit of the current mail sending functionality in the LIT OS application.
-The system has a partially implemented email infrastructure with SendGrid integration, but several areas require attention for full functionality.
+This report provides a comprehensive overview of the **completed unified email system** in the LIT OS application.
+The system has been successfully implemented with a centralized architecture that handles all email communications through a single, well-defined system.

 ## Current Architecture Overview